Wealth Protection

 How is it calculated?

 The standard inheritance tax rate is 40% on the value of the estate above the nil-rate threshold, which for a single unmarried person is currently £325,000.
-The nil-rate threshold is reduced by the capital gifts made by the deceased exceeding their annual allowance (£3,000) within the seven years immediately preceding their death.
-Any gifts exceeding the nil-rate band will be treated as if still being in the estate.
+The nil-rate threshold may be reduced by the capital gifts made by the deceased exceeding their annual allowance (£3,000) within the seven years immediately preceding their death.
+Any gifts exceeding the annual allowance of £3,000 will be treated as though they are still within the estate.

 For example, if the deceased person’s estate is worth £500,000 and in the seven years immediately preceding their death they made gifts above their annual allowances of £100,000, their taxable liability would be calculated as follows: